cloudinary-developers/Build-a-Mini-Netflix-Clone-with-Vue/README.md

 You must have a working knowledge of [Vue](https://vuejs.org/) and JavaScript and, since this lab calls for creation of [webtasks](https://webtask.io/), you must understand the basics of serverless computing.
 In addition, you must be adept with [NodeJS](https://nodejs.org/), which enables the programming of webtasks.

-> \*MS: I've followed the all-lowercase convention of "webtask" on the webtask.io site.

 Install these tools:

 - [Vue](https://vuejs.org)